iAmMe27/WoD/ModSetup.md

    8. Swagmeister's Taffy Tales - NSFW Posters - Billboards
 4. ???
 5. Profit.

+Note: like mentioned before, creatures may still have some NSFW visuals but their animations will no longer function.

 # Done
 **You are now done with installing, you can close all menus and start playing!**